 A copy of the 2015 DNA test results can be found here: https://youcouldbewrong.files.wordpress.com/2014/07/dr-06262015103716.pdf

 The nightshirt blood samples that were submitted with the hopes of finding male DNA only revealed Darlie's DNA as the prosecution originally claimed during the trial.
 These new test results utilizing new and improved technology as opposed to 1996 technology just all the more confirmed Darlie Routier's guilt.
-The results are not posted or even mentioned on the "fordarlie.org" website, overseen by Darlie's mother, Darlie Kee.
+DNA technology has advanced significantly since the night of the murders, and readings can be gleaned even from the trace oils on human skin.
+On this last DNA study, the results once again pointed solely to Darlie Routier.
+These results are not posted or even mentioned on the "fordarlie.org" website, overseen by Darlie's mother, Darlie Kee.